Introduction

 Also in the UI, when we refresh the Cloud Remote Access view on our Device, we should see the endpoint now:

-As we’ve seen in the introduction section for passthrough, we need an agent supporting remote access; and a local proxy running on the client side or on a server, we can connect to with our local clients.
-A local proxy is provided as an open-source project:
+As we’ve seen in the introduction section for passthrough, we need an agent supporting remote access and a local proxy running on the client side or on a server, we can connect to with our local clients.
+For that purpose we use a the go-c8y-cli which includes local proxy capabilities:

 3. Connecting to device

-Afterwards we can run the local proxy.
-The local proxy supports multiple modes.
+The local proxy supports multiple modes to connect.
 For us, two modes are of interest:

 3.1 Using connect ssh mode

 Next we can already establish a ssh connection.
-Make sure that you’ve open ssh locall installed on your computer by entering “ssh” in your terminal.
+Make sure that you’ve open ssh locally installed on your computer by entering ssh

 Now we can run the connect mode of the local proxy:

-c8ylp connect ssh <external ID of device> --ssh-user root --env-file mytenant.env
+c8y remoteaccess connect ssh --device <external ID of device> --user iotadmin

-It will prompt you for the password for the user root and directly connects you to the device.
+It will prompt you for the password for the user “iotadmin” and directly connects you to the device.

 3.2 Using server mode